List of Pentax products: Data transmission

 Pentax offers the Pentax FluCard for adding Wireless data transmission to the DSLR cameras 645Z, K-3 and K-S1.

 Other Pentax products

 Pentax currently makes a variety of sport optics, including binoculars.

 The Pentax line of medical imaging devices was retained by Hoya Corporation when the camera business was sold to Ricoh.

-The Pentax line of surveying instruments was sold a Taiwanese company.
+The Pentax line of surveying instruments was sold to a Taiwanese company.